 Take for instance the Samsung DC164 DVD Camcorder.
 It can record to Memory Stick, Memory Stick Pro, SD card or MMC.

-The feature allows you to record video in the MPEG4 format.
-Of course the resolution will be limited to MPEG4 720 x 480 at 30 fps.
+The feature allows you to record videos in MPEG-4 format.
+Of course, the resolution will be limited to MPEG4 720 x 480 at 30 fps.